 - Rubbing a sterile cotton-tipped applicator across the skin to collect scale and any pus

 - Sending the specimen away to a laboratory

-Occasionally, a Wood's lamp is used to look for the fungus.
-In this procedure, the doctor shines a black light at the scalp, and certain strains of dermatophyte may appear as yellow-green fluorescent spots.
+Occasionally, a Wood’s lamp is used to look for the fungus.
+In this exam, the doctor shines a black light at the scalp, and certain types of dermatophyte may appear as yellow-green fluorescent spots.

-Often, the doctor will also prescribe a medicated shampoo to reduce the risk of spreading the scalp ringworm to someone else:
+Often, the doctor will also prescribe a medicated shampoo to reduce the risk of spreading the infection to someone else: